Timstar59/movie_project/README.md

   The screenshot below is a more complete Trello on should show the progression through my app
   ![Trelloupdate](images/Trello_update.png)
+  The user stories explain the potenial needs of the user.

 # Development
 ## CRUD